kodyclemens/huntress/README.md

 If everything went smoothly, you should be greeted by a fresh Sinatra application with the Corneal front-end style on Heroku.
 If not, you can use `heroku logs --tail` to see what went wrong.

+See [Dakota's guide](https://github.com/DakotaLMartinez/sinatra-heroku-demo#configuring-for-authentication) on setting up a secret session for authentication.

 ### More Resources

 [Dakota Martinez's Repo Guide](https://github.com/DakotaLMartinez/sinatra-heroku-demo)